HadrienG2/hists-mt/Notes.md

     * RAxisGrow doesn't override the bin location methods of RAxisEquidistant, which call into RAxisBase::AdjustOverflowBinNumber, which... assumes existence of overflow bins!
-    * In essence, RAxisGrow is too broken to be taken into account during testing at this point in time...
+    * In essence, RAxisGrow seems too broken to be taken into account during testing at this point in time...

+- More suspicious ROOT 7 behavior: RAxisIrregular::GetBinFrom and
+  RAxisIrregular::GetBinCenter use `std::numeric_limits<double>::min()` as an
+  a lower bound of bin boundaries.
+    * Unless they don't support negative bin coordinates, that's likely a bug, and they likely meant `std::numeric_limits<double>::lowest()`